INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_module_intro.md

 <!-- Give the learning objectives -->

-This module's objectives are for you to:
+In this module, your objectives are to:

 - understand the linear models parametrization;
 - understand the implication of linear models in both